Ernst Mach: Professional research

+Politics

+Born to a liberal family, Mach lamented that a "very reactionary-clerical" period followed the 1848 revolutions, prompting him to plan to emigrate to America, although he never did.

+In 1901, Mach accepted an appointment to the Austrian House of Lords but declined a nobility because he thought it inappropriate for a scientist to accept such a thing.
+He was on good personal terms with the Social Democrat politician Viktor Adler and left money in his will to the Social Democrat newspaper Arbeiter-Zeitung.

+Mach was critical of the European powers' colonial conquests, saying that they "will constitute...the most distasteful chapter of history for coming generations".

 Physics

 Most of Mach's initial studies in experimental physics concentrated on the interference, diffraction, polarization and refraction of light in different media under external influences.
 From there followed explorations in supersonic fluid mechanics.
 Mach and physicist-photographer Peter Salcher presented their paper on this subject in 1887; it correctly describes the sound effects observed during the supersonic motion of a projectile.
 They deduced and experimentally confirmed the existence of a shock wave of conical shape, with the projectile at the apex.
-The ratio of the speed of a fluid to the local speed of sound vp/vs is now called the Mach number.
+The ratio of the speed of a fluid to the local speed of sound vp/vs is called the Mach number after him.
 It is a critical parameter in the description of high-speed fluid movement in aerodynamics and hydrodynamics.
 Mach also contributed to cosmology the hypothesis known as Mach's principle.